 ADGE installs, owns, operates and maintains complete distributed generation, or DG systems (or energy systems), and other complementary systems at customer sites, and sells electricity, hot water, heat and cooling energy under long-term contracts at prices guaranteed to the customer to be below conventional utility rates.
-As of December 31, 2018 we had 81 operational energy systems, representing an aggregate of approximately 5,035 kilowatts, or kW, 39.0 million British thermal units, or MMBtu's, of heat and hot water and 4,660 tons of cooling (kW is a measure of electricity generated, MMBtu is a measure of heat generated and a ton is a measure of cooling generated).
+As of December 31, 2019 we had 40 operational energy systems, representing an aggregate of approximately 3,285 kilowatts of electrical capacity from cogeneration units and 3,410 cooling ton capacity from chillers (kilowatts is a measure of electric power capacity of our cogeneration machines and similarly tonnage is a measure of the cooling capacity of our chillers).
+The capacity of both system categories has been reduced from 2018 because of the sale of approximately 30% of the ADGE fleet in late 2018 and early 2019.